laoer536/vite3.0-vue3.2-TypeScript-Pinia-sass-eslint-prettier-template/README.md

 ## Step-by-step instructions：

+> The quickest way to do this is to download the zip of the project or fork it into your personal repository.

 1. Clone the code：Execute the command---git clone https://github.com/laoer536/vite3.0-vue3.2-TypeScript-Pinia-sass-eslint-prettier-template.git

 2. The editor opens and downloads the dependencies：Execute the command--- `pnpm i`